You're likely to see military parades and sombre tributes to fallen soldiers on Tuesday as Italy officially honours its armed forces.

 These days celebrations take place on November 4th itself.
 The main event is a military display at the Altare della Patria in Rome's Piazza Venezia, attended by the Italian president and minister of defence.

-The head of state lays a wreath at the Tomb of the Unknown Soldier or Milite Ignoto, who was buried at the monument on November 4th, 1921.
+The head of state lays a wreath over the Tomb of the Unknown Soldier or Milite Ignoto, who was buried at the monument on November 4th, 1921.

-There is also a fly-past by the air force's Frecce Tricolori aerial display team and a changing of the guards outside the president's palace.
+There is also a fly-past by the air force's Frecce Tricolori aerial display team – though this year's display was cancelled to avoid distracting workers securing a medieval tower that partially collapsed in Rome on Monday – and a changing of the guards outside the president's palace.

 Does Italy have any other non-holiday holidays?

-Yep.
-National Unity and Armed Forces Day is one of eight in Italy that are considered official but not public holidays.
+Yes.
+National Unity and Armed Forces Day is one of seven in Italy that are considered official but not public holidays.
 They include the day of Italy's patron saints Francesco and Caterina on October 4th, as well as the anniversary of the unification of Italy on March 17th.

 That's in addition to nearly 30 national and international days of commemoration or celebration that Italy recognizes, including Holocaust Remembrance Day (January 27th), Europe Day (May 9th) and Christopher Columbus Day (October 12th).

-Unlike Italy's 11 national public holidays, none of the above get you the day off.
+Unlike Italy's 12 national public holidays, none of the above will get you the day off.

 So when is the next public holiday in Italy?

-Your next free day off in Italy is December 8th, the day that Roman Catholics mark the Immaculate Conception of the Virgin Mary.
+Your next day off work in Italy is December 8th, the day when Roman Catholics mark the Immaculate Conception of the Virgin Mary.

 After that, it's just a few weeks until Christmas Day, Saint Stephen's Day on December 26th, and New Year's Day.